finam-ufz/finam/docs/source/finam-book/development/data_metadata.rst

 FINAM uses :class:`numpy.ma.MaskedArray` inside :class:`pint.Quantity` to represent masked data.
 Masked data does not require any special treatment and can be used like usual numpy arrays.

+By default FINAM will allow data to have flexible masks, which means they can change over time.
+In the :class:`.Info` object (see below), the mask of the data can be specified:

+* :any:`.Mask.FLEX`: data can be masked or unmasked and the mask could change over time (default)
+* :any:`.Mask.NONE`: data is unmasked and exchanged as plain numpy arrays
+* :class:`numpy.ndarray` or :class:`bool`: data is masked with a given mask that is constant over time

 Convenience functions for masked arrays are:

 * :func:`is_masked_array <.data.is_masked_array>` to check if the given data is a masked array
 * :func:`has_masked_values <.data.has_masked_values>` to check if the given data is a masked array and has some values masked
 * :func:`filled <.data.filled>` to create a copy of the data with masked entries filled with a given value, if it is a masked array
+* :func:`to_masked <.data.to_masked>` to create a masked version of the data
+* :func:`to_masked <.data.to_compressed>` to create a flattened version of the data only containing the unmasked values
+* :func:`to_masked <.data.from_compressed>` to create a full mask array from a compressed version of the data
+* :func:`to_masked <.data.masks_compatible>` to check if mask settings in info objects are compatiblemasks_equal
+* :func:`to_masked <.data.masks_equal>` to check if masks are equal

 .. warning::
     Due to a :mod:`numpy` bug, quantities should not be created from masked data using multiplication syntax (i.e. ``magnitude * units``).